 The holiday season is a great time for friends and family to gather.
 After awhile, though -- especially if you have guests in from out of town -- everyone starts looking for something to do.

-Fortunately, Hendricks County offers a great variety of places to visit to get everyone out of the house while still enjoying the holiday season together.
+Fortunately, Hendricks County, Indiana, offers a great variety of places to visit to get everyone out of the house while still enjoying the holiday season together.

 Enjoy a Park